AdaCore/spark2014/docs/guidance/main.rst

 Running GNATprove in Flow Analysis Mode
 ---------------------------------------

+.. index:: !
+Flow analysis

 Two distinct static analyses are performed by GNATprove.
-Flow analysis is the fastest and requires no user-supplied annotations.
+Flow analysis is the faster and requires no user-supplied annotations.
 It tracks the flow of information between variables on a per subprogram basis.
 In particular, it allows finding every potential use of uninitialized data.
-The second analysis, proof, will be described in the sections on Silver and Gold levels.
+The second analysis technique, proof, will be described in the sections on Silver and Gold levels.

 To run GNATprove in flow analysis mode on your project, select the